nalymugwe/nalymugwe/README.md

 ### Hi there 👋

 My name is Natasha Nalyaka

 I'm a Data Scientist keen on looking for answers in Data!

-In one word, I would say I'm an Adventurer
+In one word, I'm an Adventurer!

 I'm looking to collaborate with like-minded data enthusiasts to work on projects together.

-You can reach me on email: nalymugwe@gmail.com
+Reach me on email: nalymugwe@gmail.com

-Fun Fact...
-I love writing and you can follow and read my insights @https://medium.com/@nalymugwe
+Fun Fact!
+I love writing: https://medium.com/@nalymugwe

 My Daily Mantra: Just Do It!